 - 1. MCL--Maximum contaminant level; MRDL--Maximum residual disinfectant level; TT--Treatment technique. - 2.
-Beginning April 1, 2016, the RTCR requires Tier 1 public notification when an E. coli MCL violation occurs, or Tier 2 public notification when a TT violation occurs if a PWS fails to conduct the required assessment and corrective action. - 3.
-Failure to take a confirmation sample within 24 hours for nitrate or nitrate after an initial sample exceeds the MCL is a Tier 1 violation.
+The RTCR requires Tier 1 public notification when an E. coli MCL violation occurs, or Tier 2 public notification when a TT violation occurs if a PWS fails to conduct the required assessment and corrective action. - 3.
+Failure to take a confirmation sample within 24 hours for nitrate or nitrite after an initial sample exceeds the MCL is a Tier 1 violation.
 Other monitoring violations for nitrate are Tier 3. - 4.
 Failure to collect three or more samples for source water Cryptosporidium analysis is a Tier 2 violation requiring special notice.
 All other monitoring and testing procedure violations are Tier 3.